-Achivements/Outcomes Accreditation by NBA for UG programme under Tier-II - Successfully accredited for 3 years (from 2016-17 to 2018-19) Applied for various research grants in different bodies like DST, UGC, AICTE, DBT etc., Projects sanctioned from various Govt. funding agencies are: i) One major research project is on-going Seminars, Finishing school, value added courses, Industrial trips, training, placements, intercollegiate fest etc. Many achieved and more in Progress Received two Prathibha Awards from JNTUA for academic excellence by students of M.Pharm.
-(Pharmacology)
+Plan of Action Achivements/Outcomes Administration and governance Institution ranked in the Rank band 51-75 of NIRF 2018 Rankings by MHRD, Government of India Research Applied for various research grants in different bodies like DST, UGC, AICTE, DBT etc., Projects sanctioned from various Govt. funding agencies are: i) One major research project is ongoing Seminars, Finishing school, value added courses, Industrial trips, training, placements, intercollegiate fest etc. Many achieved and more in Progress No Files Uploaded !!!

 14. Whether AQAR was placed before statutory body ?
 No 15.
 Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
 No 16.
-Whether institutional data submitted to AISHE: Yes Year of Submission 2017 Date of Submission 01-Mar-2017 17.
+Whether institutional data submitted to AISHE: Yes Year of Submission 2018 Date of Submission 08-Dec-2018 17.
 Does the Institution have Management Information System ?
 No